By: Eran Fulson / Writer, Adventurer, New Dad, Wood & Metal Designer

 A beautiful city and home to many medieval churches and museums, Cologne is among the best European cities worth visiting.

 Nearly two thousand years of history have been produced by Cologne.
-It was founded as Colonia Agrippina in Roman times and eventually became the official name, which developed into modern German as "Köln".
+It was founded as Colonia Agrippina in Roman times and eventually became the official name, which developed into modern German as "Köln."

-During the Middle Ages, it was one of the largest cities in the period.
+During the Middle Ages, Cologne was one of the largest cities in the period.
 Its history is filled with conflict and frequent changes in ownership, including being taken by the French (1794-1815), followed by the British (1918-1926), and then the Nazis during World War II.

 During the Second World War, the city of Cologne served as a Military Area Command Headquarters, making it a valuable target for the Allies.